 If you think correspondence from an organization may be legitimate but don't want to risk it, initiate communication with the organization in question yourself to remove any doubt.

 If you're using the video conferencing platform Zoom for business meetings or to get some face time with family and friends, watch out for meeting crashers.

-This practice, recently dubbed "zoombombing," involves invaders gaining access to Zoom meetings via publicly accessible links.
+This practice, dubbed "zoombombing," involves invaders gaining access to Zoom meetings via publicly accessible links.
 They then use the platform's screen-sharing feature to show pornographic images and write vulgar messages via the chat function.